Why That Crazy-in-Love Feeling Always Ends

-I'm a psychologist.
+I'm a mental health expert.
 People often ask me, "Why did my feeling of being "in-love" end?"
 New brain research shows why.
 It is simple to understand.

 What Happens During a Crazy-in-Love Romance